Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 ## Specify stack details and options

 1. Provide a stack name.
-2. Review and update required parameters and any optional ones your organization requires.
+2. Review the parameters.
+Provide values for the required ones.
+Your organization might require others.

 ***Guessing...
 Is this the idea behind having "AI Unlimited" parms separate: To make them stand out from the others the user might be used to seeing in a CFT?
 If so, are we sure that no others are unique to AI Unlimited--regardless of their naming?***

-***I would think the user would go from top to bottom on the UI.***
+***I would think the user would go from top to bottom on the UI though.
+And they might think the 3 "AI Unlim" parms are missing from the doc if they are looking at the big table.***

 <details>